Posterior Meta-Replay for Continual Learning: Algorithms

 \subsection{Prior-Focused Continual Learning}

-Prior-focused CL \cite{gal:prior:vs:likelihood:focused} is an alternative Bayesian approach to CL that is commonly used in the literature.
-As opposed to PR-CL, a single set of shared parameters is recursively updated, and finding suitable solutions therefore relies on the existence of trade-off solutions across tasks.
-We first describe VCL and EWC, two existing algorithms that use a Gaussian approximation for the shared posterior, and then discuss how our framework can be used to render PF-CL more flexible through the use of \textit{implicit} distributions.
-Note that PF-CL approaches can be implemented within our framework by directly learning a single set of parameters $\bm{\theta}$ that define the shared posterior distribution, which is recursively instantiated as prior.
+\textit{Prior-focused} CL \cite{gal:prior:vs:likelihood:focused} is an alternative Bayesian approach to CL that is commonly used in the literature.
+As opposed to \textit{posterior meta-replay}, a single set of shared parameters is recursively updated, and finding suitable solutions therefore relies on the existence of trade-off solutions across tasks.
+We first describe VCL and EWC, two existing algorithms that use a Gaussian approximation for the shared posterior, and then discuss how our framework can be used to render \textit{prior-focused} methods more flexible through the use of \textit{implicit} distributions.
+Note that \textit{prior-focused} approaches can be implemented within our framework (denoted \textit{PriorFocused}) by directly learning a single set of parameters $\bm{\theta}$ that define the shared posterior distribution, which is recursively instantiated as prior.
 Since $\bm{\theta}$ is not task-specific, no TC network is required.
-An overview of how PF-CL and PR-CL approaches fit in our proposed framework is given in Fig. \ref{sm:fig:algos}.
+An overview of how \textit{PriorFocused} and \textit{PosteriorReplay} approaches fit in our proposed framework is given in Fig. \ref{sm:fig:algos}.